 Meet Our Teachers

-Liza has been in the field of Early Care and Education for more than seven years – and is beginning her fifth year at the Mandel JCC.
+Liza has been in the field of Early Care and Education for more than seven years and serves as the Interim Director of Early Childhood services.

 Liza graduated from The Ohio State University with a Bachelor degree in Human Development and Family Science.
 She obtained her Master’s degree in Jewish Education from Siegal College of Judaic Studies.
 Liza also completed JECELI (Jewish Early Childhood Education Leadership Institute,) a two-year postgraduate program specifically designed to prepare talented teachers for Early Childhood leadership roles.

 Kathy has worked in the Early Childhood department at The J since 2009.
 Throughout her career she has been employed with American Greetings and Mayfield City Schools but considers her work here at The J the most enjoyable.
 She loves seeing the preschool children every day and feels very lucky to be working with a great group of teachers.

 Mayfield Heights is home to Kathy where she lives with her husband.
 They have two daughters, Ashley, who teaches at Roxboro Middle School in Cleveland Hts., and Lindsay who works with Holocaust survivors at Jewish Family Service Association.
 Ashley along with her husband, Ted, are parents of granddaughter, Lia, who will one day be a graduate of The J’s preschool program as is Ashley and Lindsay!

 Kathy enjoys spending time with family, gardening, traveling and reading.